History of mathematics

 The history of mathematics deals with the origin of discoveries in mathematics and the mathematical methods and notation of the past.
-Before the modern age and the worldwide spread of knowledge, written examples of new mathematical developments have come to light only in a few locales.
-From 3000 BC the Mesopotamian states of Sumer, Akkad and Assyria, followed closely by Ancient Egypt and the Levantine state of Ebla began using arithmetic, algebra and geometry for purposes of taxation, commerce, trade and also in the patterns in nature, the field of astronomy and to record time and formulate calendars.
+Before the modern age and worldwide spread of knowledge, written examples of new mathematical developments have come to light only in a few locales.
+From 3000 BC the Mesopotamian states of Sumer, Akkad and Assyria, followed closely by Ancient Egypt and the Levantine state of Ebla began using arithmetic, algebra and geometry for taxation, commerce, trade, and in astronomy, to record time and formulate calendars.